Tracht/spacex-hooks/README.md

 - Here is a link to my [project board](https://github.com/Tracht/spacex-hooks/projects/1).
 - I am a bit new to accessibility and SEO so I have added these to my to do list.
 - While my app is responsive across devices, I'd like to improve my implementation to reflect best practices.

-### User Stories
-**Core**
-* As a user, I want to see SpaceX's inventory before I sign up so that I get a good idea of their capability.
-  - Acceptance criteria: a list of suppliers is displayed with key information shown
-  - Page loads in a sensible amount of time

-**Extras**
-* As a user, so that I can get an overview of their projects, I would like to filter their inventory by categories.
-* As a user, so that I am not overloaded with information, I would like to see 8 items on display, at a time.
-* As a user, so that I can better navigate the inventory, I would like to see everything sorted alphabetically.
-* As a user, I'd like to see an item's summary and full details.

 ### TechStack
 - [React](https://github.com/facebook/create-react-app) using functional components